snipsco/snips-skill-respeaker/README.md

 If you have a button connected, specify the GPIO that uses.

+> You may need an external pull-up/pull-down resistor connected to your button.

 | Key | Type | Value |
 | --- | --- | --- |
 | `gpio_pin` | Integer | Number of the GPIO port |